 Those standing against the wave

 Few people have the political stamina or moral courage to stand up against this outpouring of xenophobia.
 But some do.
 At the height of the refugee crisis, Initiative Hlavak (Railway station initiative) started operating out of the central station in Prague to assist individuals who had been released from detention camps, planned to transit to another country or wished to apply for asylum in the Czech Republic.
-Another notable civil society initiative is known as the Czech team: it started out as a small-scale initiative from a group of people who travelled to the Hungarian-Serbian border to help refugees and grew to be one of the main organized efforts to provide assistance to asylum-seekers crossing through the Balkans and Central Europe.
+Another notable civil society initiative is known as the Czech team: it started out as a small-scale initiative from a group of people who traveled to the Hungarian-Serbian border to help refugees and grew to be one of the main organized efforts to provide assistance to asylum-seekers crossing through the Balkans and Central Europe.

 Isn’t all this, however, just a scratch on the surface?
 Providing much-needed help to migrants and asylum-seekers but failing the address the core issue at the heart of the problem: Czechs’ hostility towards foreigners and people from other ethnic backgrounds?
 That’s when I stumbled on an intriguing program organized by Slovo 21, a Czech organization dealing in the integration of Romani and third-country nationals.